Fitbit Charge 3 vs Garmin Vivosmart 4: Which is best?

 A stand out feature for females on the Charge 3 is the female health tracking.
 This feature on the Charge 3 with the Fitbit app helps you track periods, record symptoms, see a predicted ovulation calendar and more.

-True to its name, there are also a few smartwatch features built into the Vivosmart 4.
+The Vivosmart 4 also offers a number of smart features.
 You can check the weather, receive notifications (with Android smart replies), find a missing phone, and control music.

 Fitbit also offers notifications and Android quick replies on the Charge 3, as well as weather tracking.
 Unfortunately, you can’t control or store music with the band.